jamescostian/borrow-state/README.md

 The promise-based API allows for you to make a chain of promises which are run together, in sequential order, without anything else running in parallel or in between (unless it's a situation with read-only operations, because those can't conflict).
 That's why Operation 2 occurs right after Operation 1, and nothing can get between them.
 There is a caveat due to this design though - you *must* call `.unblock()` when you finish all of the Operations you want to batch together (like Operations 1 and 2 are batched together and end with `.unblock()`).

 The state cannot be accessed without using the `.block()` method, so there isn't any way of getting around the blocks.
 Whoever calls `.block()` first will get to do things first, until they call `.unblock()` on the state object they receive.
+So it is not possible for you to `.unblock()` somewhere else, outside of the operation that is currently blocking.

 This way everything is safe, but it's also slow because you're purposefully blocking operations.